gitlabhq/gitlabhq/doc/raketasks/backup_restore.md

 directory (repositories, uploads).

-If some or all of your GitLab users are using two-factor authentication (2FA) then you must also make sure to restore `/etc/gitlab/gitlab-secrets.json` (Omnibus) or `/home/git/gitlab/config/secrets.yml` (installations from source).
+If some or all of your GitLab users are using two-factor authentication (2FA) then you must also make sure to restore `/etc/gitlab/gitlab.rb` and `/etc/gitlab/gitlab-secrets.json` (Omnibus), or `/home/git/gitlab/config/secrets.yml` (installations from source).
 Note that you need to run `gitlab-ctl reconfigure` after changing `gitlab-secrets.json`.

 ### Installation from source